ekotlikoff/gochess/README.md

-A chess server where players can match and play with others using their web browser.
+A chess server where players can match and play with others on their web browser

 ## Build
 * Install [protoc](https://grpc.io/docs/protoc-installation/)